stitchlang/stitch/README.md

 command $greater command
 ```

 How do these commands behave outside a `$if`?
 I could opt not to use exit codes, however, this would could make it cumbersome to work with other programs that were designed to use exit codes.
-Assuming we also use exit codes, this means that non-zero exit codes no longer cause fatal error immediately.
-Instead, they must propogate up to the caller.
-They will cause a fatal error if uhandled at the top level.
-This means that running a command will return a type "CommandResult".
-When a top-level command is executed, the default top-level handler will take the command result and assert an error if it had a non-zero exit code.
-What about nested errors?
+Assuming we also use exit codes, this means that at least sometimes, non-zero exit codes will no longer exit the script immediately.
+Sometimes they must propogate the result up to the caller.
 I need to go through some use cases to explore this.

 ```
 # returns a CommandResult "top-level handler" which causes a fatal error on non-zero exit code